MaximoLiberata/react-native-mqtt.js-example/README.md

 ## How to use MQTT.js in your React Native project?

-React Native (RN) doesn't support some technologies as web browsers does, in RN the mqtt client always will connect from a `WebSocket` instance, for that reason you need some extra packages to make it work.
+React Native (RN) doesn't support some technologies as web browsers does, in RN the mqtt client always will be established from a `WebSocket` instance, for that reason you need some extra packages to make it work.
 Here is a list of the packages that you need to install to make it work:

 - [url](https://www.npmjs.com/package/url)
 - [buffer](https://www.npmjs.com/package/buffer)